SpeakUP Academy

 In a phrase

-• tentenfoldSales increased tenfold after the company launched its new marketing campaign.
+• twotwofoldSales increased twofold after the new ad campaign.

 Common mistakes